Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Method

 Once the skeletal points are determined, in this step, we analyze their connectivity to form a structured mesh.
 Generally, if the input is a surface mesh, the topological connections of the skeletal points are easier to be derived from the surface.
 However, this is difficult when the input is a point cloud that only consists of unorganized points.

 Considering our method flexibly allows different input types (i.e., surface mesh and point cloud) with different candidate generation strategies (i.e., Voronoi-based and random sampling), we propose to use different ways to build the connections of skeletal points.
+More details can be found in Appendix~B.

 \paragraph{Mesh with candidates from Voronoi diagram} This configuration usually gives the best skeletonization quality since not only the boundary surface is structured, but the inner points are derived from principled geometric transform, thus also having a good structure.
 Accordingly, we can obtain selected points embedded on the Voronoi diagram (the part locating inside the model).
 Note that such a Voronoi diagram provides a correct topological connection w.r.t. the input 3D model.
 We then can simplify this structure using off-the-shelf method with selected points.
 In this paper, we follow the edge collapse strategy of Q-MAT \cite{li2015q}.
 But the key difference is that the result selected by set coverage serves as a series of anchors; these points, like nails, are guiding the direction of further simplification so as to ensure a more reasonable distribution w.r.t. original geometry.
-More technical details can be found in Appendix.~B.
+In particular, for an edge to be collapsed, if one endpoint is not the selected point but another is, we merge the point to the selected point; if two endpoints are both selected points, we preserve this edge and skip to the next edge; if both two endpoints are not selected, we merge them to the optimal contraction target same as~\cite{li2015q}.
+Meanwhile, topology preservation \cite{dey1998topology} and mesh inversion avoidance algorithm ~\cite{garland1997surface} are applied during the collapse.